Product Sony Xperia Z3

 Website Sony Mobile

-Another great feature in the Xperia Z3+'s design is that, like the Xperia Z3, Xperia Z2 and Xperia Z1, the Xperia Z3+ can be dunked in water for up to 30 minutes at a depth of 1.5m, Sony claims, owing to its dust-resistant and waterproof IP65 and IP68 certification, the highest possible waterproof rating.
+Another great feature of the Xperia Z3's design is that, like the Xperia Z2, Xperia Z1 and Xperia Z before that, the Xperia Z3 can be dunked in water for up to 30 minutes at a depth of 1.5m due to its dust-resistant and waterproof IP65 and IP68 certifications, the highest possible waterproof rating.

 While this feature could be considered a novelty, as it's not every day that you're going to worry that your phone will come in contact with water - unless you can't bear not showering with it, it still offers some peace of mind.